upcmmr/bookmark-manager/README.md

 1. Open `bookmark-manager.html` in your browser
 2. Create cards to organize your bookmarks
 3. Drag links from your browser to the "Drop links here" zones
+4. Notion pages are automatically displayed as "Notion Page" above regular bookmarks
+5. Use the 🚀 button to open all links in a card at once
+6. Use the ✨ button to AI-enrich bookmarks with summaries (requires OpenAI API key)
-4. Use drag and drop to reorder bookmarks and cards
+7. Use drag and drop to reorder bookmarks and cards
-5. Switch to Archive tab to view deleted bookmarks
+8. Switch to Archive tab to view deleted bookmarks

 ## File Structure